 Ex-post facto research design was adopted for the study.
 (Nwankwo, 2006); ( Chinyere, 2017) noted that ex post facto research design involves collecting and analyzing data from some variables which are already in place (without manipulating any of them).
 Students’ performance was determined with respect to male and female (gender), private and public schools, (school ownership).
 The population of the study comprises of all 21126 junior secondary schools students in 14 Local Government Area public schools that sat for BECE 2024 Mathematics Examination in Zamfara State as at the time of the study.
 Of this number of examinees, 14756 (69.8%) were male, while 6370 (30.2%) were females respectively.
 Multi-stage sampling procedure with appropriate technique used to draw 400 registered students to serve as sample for the study.
 The sampling was done in stages in order to arrive at the size.
 A proportionate stratified random sampling technique was used to select 280 male and 120 female students from the selected schools in each of the Local Government Area in Zamfara state.
 The research instrument that was used for the study in data collections BECE 2024 mathematics multiple choice test questions, which comprises of 30 items that was supposed to cover the junior secondary school syllabus.
 Due to the standard of the test, the validity of the test (face and content validity) was ascertained.
 Logistic regression method was used to analyze the data.
 Logistic regression is a viable and flexible procedure for detecting DIF that does not require specific forms of item response function or large sample sizes (Chen and Jin, 2018).

-RESULTS AND DISCUSSION OF FINDINGS
+3. RESULTS

 Research Question 1: What items in BECE 2024 Mathematics Examination questions function differentially between male and female examinees?

-Table 1: Logistic Regression analysis on BECE 2024 mathematics multiple choice examinations
+Table 1.
+Logistic Regression analysis on BECE 2024 mathematics multiple choice examinations